Skip to main

 The University of Kentucky is a “covered entity.”

 What makes the University of Kentucky a “covered entity?”
-The University of Kentucky is comprised of several groups that make it a “covered entity,” including, University of Kentucky Chandler Medical Center, medical benefit plans, human research, dental clinics, student health services, and athletics, among others.
+The University of Kentucky is comprised of several groups that make it a “covered entity,” including the University of Kentucky Chandler Medical Center, medical benefit plans, human research, dental clinics, student health services, and athletics, among others.

 • If you are employed in a UK Covered Entity component and create, access, or share Protected Health Information, HIPAA applies to your research.